2024 Tamil Nadu train collision

 On 11 October 2024, two trains collided near Chennai in the Indian state of Tamil Nadu.
 Bagmati Express, a passenger train, collided with a stationary goods train near Kavaraipettai railway station in Tiruvallur district.
 The accident resulted in the derailment of 13 coaches of the Bagmati Express in which at least 19 people were injured.

 Crash

-On 11 October 2024, Bagmati Express, (Train No. 12577), a passenger train was traveling from Darbhanga in Bihar to Mysore in Karnataka.
+On 11 October 2024, Bagmati Express, (Train No. 12577), a passenger train with WAP-7 was traveling from Darbhanga in Bihar to Mysore in Karnataka.
 The train was traveling near Kavaraipettai railway station on the Gudur–Chennai section of the Howrah-Chennai main line in Tiruvallur district, Tamil Nadu at 20:30 IST.
 The train rammed onto a goods train, which was stationary on an adjacent loop line.
 The collision resulted in the derailment of 13 coaches of the Bagmati Express, some of which caught fire.
 Two wagons of the goods train were also damaged.
 At least 19 people were injured including four people who were seriously injured in the accident.